fofr/sam-and-paul.com/source/_posts/florida-and-georgia.md

 We flew with Sam’s mum, on a 7 hour Virgin Atlantic flight to Orlando.
 Having 3 adults to 1 baby made the flight easier, and in seats offering a bassinet and extra legroom, we played and entertained each other, the time passed by, and we didn’t need our TV screens or movies.

+{% figure florida-and-georgia-01.jpg landscape %}
+On our way to Florida
+{% endfigure %}

 We rented a car big enough for 3 adults, baby, luggage and buggy (or stroller as we’ve come to know it).
 That meant a mid-sized SUV, still a small vehicle on America’s roads.
 We rented through Alamo, and after landing (and a brief foray at customs where we decided to declare some clementines rather than leave them on the plane – don’t do this, it’s not worth it), we picked our car – “pick any one you want, the keys are on the dashboard”.

 In our white Hyundai Tucson automatic we pulled out of the parking lot and into Florida’s bright sunshine, aircon blasting, Apple maps giving directions – our destination 3 hours away.
 After a brief mixup, a wrong turn and a U-turn, we were travelling West along FL-417 then the interstate I-4.
 Wide lanes, and plenty of space made driving easy, though Orlando’s evening rush slowed us down.
 We drove past the turning for Disney World, a Mickey Mouse eared pylon indicating Disney’s territory.